 If they prepare for the SAT beforehand, they do so without a strategy.
 They might glance at some study materials, but not in a focused or directed way.
 These students take the test, receive their scores, and then wonder if they did alright.
 They may not get into their favorite college, or lose out on scholarship money, all because they didn’t have a goal or a plan to meet it.

-To get a good SAT Score, you need a strategy, as well as a goal to aim toward.
+To get a good SAT Score, you need a goal to aim toward.
 Choose a few colleges you are interested in, and look up their test requirements.
-If they do require the SAT, check which scores they accepted in the last year.
-Use this to pick a goal, and aim for this goal as you prepare for and take the SAT.
-Instead of wondering about your SAT score afterward, you will know exactly how you did in relation to your goal, and can better plan your next steps.
+If a school is test-optional or requires the SAT, check which scores they accepted in the last year.
+Use this to pick a goal, and aim for this goal to determine your digital SAT test prep strategy.
+Then, instead of going into the test without expectations and wondering about your SAT score afterward, you will know exactly how you did in relation to your goal, and you can better plan your next steps.
 We’ll talk about this more later in this article.

 If you have already taken the SAT, and did so without setting a goal first, never fear.
 You can still retroactively do the kind of research described above.
-If you received a score less than what you wanted, read on to find out how Piqosity can help you achieve your goals.
+If you received a score less than what you wanted, read on to find out how Piqosity can help you achieve your goals with a retake.

 How is the SAT Scored?

-SAT Score Reports can be confusing, since they present a lot of data.
+SAT Score Reports can be confusing, since they present a lot of data, though the main page of the report has been simplified from that of the old SAT.
 We’ll go through the most important points below.
 Each numbered explanation corresponds with the circled red number in the image above.

-- Total SAT Score.
-Your total SAT score may fall anywhere between 400 and 1600—it is calculated by adding the scores (between 200 and 800 points each) you receive for the combined evidence-based Reading and Writing sections and the Math section.
+1. Total SAT Score.
+Your total SAT score may fall anywhere between 400 and 1600—it is calculated by adding the scores (between 200 and 800 points each) you receive for the Reading and Writing section and the Math section.

-- Section Scores.
-This one’s easy—your scores here show you the points you earned on each section of the SAT.
-These scores are also accompanied by percentile ranks, which function identically to the ones described above.
+3. Section Scores.
+Your section scores are simply the points you earned on each section of the SAT.
+As we mentioned above, each score is also accompanied by a percentile rank.

 Now that you know how to read it, you can use your SAT score report as a tool to figure out where to focus your further test preparation.
 Or, compare it to your colleges’ requirements and decide which colleges to apply to and which may be unrealistic.

-This should also help you make sense of un-nuanced questions like “Is 1200 a good SAT score?” (it depends) or even, “Is 700 a good SAT score?” (if you’re referring to a Section Score, yes, it generally is; if you’re referring to a Total Score, no, it’s not).
+This should also help you make sense of un-nuanced questions like “Is 1200 a good SAT score?” (it depends) or even, “Is 700 a good SAT score?” (if you’re referring to a Section Score, yes; if you’re referring to a Total Score, no).

 The highest SAT Total Score possible is a 1600, indicating a 99th percentile rank or higher.
 The lowest possible Composite Score is a 400, indicating a 1st percentile rank or lower.
 As with most standardized tests, most students score somewhere in the middle, so this is where most competition lies within percentile rankings.